evernost/classAB/README.md

 ### Large signal analysis
-An amplifier is meant for power.
-It wouldn't be realistic to stay under the small signal hypothesis for a comprehensive study.
+Since an amplifier is meant for power, it wouldn't be realistic to limit ourselves to the small signal hypothesis.

-Let's go big, and call our good old friend LTspice.
+Let's call LTspice to the rescue to bring some hindsight.

 [TODO: figure]